 C: ViewDate: Indicates the last view date of a video course.
 This is always populated for a user currently on the plan at the time the report is generated, so there may be some delay.

-D: TotalHours: This represents the total hours (in seconds) for that particular team member.
+D: TotalHours: This represents the total hours (in decimal format) for that particular team member.

 E: UniqueCourses: This column will show the number of unique courses viewed by that individual.
 This only include courses that are clicked in to play.
 Courses taken by an individual prior to joining your team will not be included - only courses taken during their time on the team will show here.